Arch Resources: Politics

 Arch Coal PAC is named, along with other major coal producers, as a donor to the 2004 election campaign in West Virginia.
 2004 was a record-setting year for donations made by the coal industry.

-Competitive status

-Arch is number 564 in the 2013 Fortune 1000 list.
-They are the second largest coal producer in the United States.

 Environmental impact

 Mountaintop removal in Appalachia

 Arch Coal practices mountaintop removal mining, which is controversial because it reduces the height of mountaintops.
 Their West Virginia mining operations in the Appalachian Mountains were the subject of a critical documentary in 2002 on Now with Bill Moyers on PBS.
 Arch's Dal-Tex mining operations above the town of Blair, West Virginia were the subject of a 1998 U.S. News & World Report story "Shear Madness" by Penny Loeb.
 The story documented the impacts of mountaintop removal on communities close to the mines and their subsequent depopulation.
 A 1999 lawsuit brought by the West Virginia Highlands Conservancy, Bragg v.
 Robertson was the first successful citizen lawsuit to stop Arch's proposed mountaintop removal valley fill.
 The fill would have buried several miles of stream at Pigeon Roost Hollow near Blair, West Virginia.

 In his ruling for the plaintiffs, Judge Charles H. Haden stated that "If there is any life form that cannot acclimate to life deep in a rubble pile, it is eliminated.
 No effect on related environmental values is more adverse than obliteration...Under a valley fill the water quality of the stream becomes zero.
 Because there is no stream, there is no water quality."

 As of 2012, the company reported that surface mining in Appalachian mountains accounted for roughly 4 percent of its annual coal production.